-- Plant less lawn Reduce traditional grass lawns where possible.
-Grass requires more water than other types of ground covers.
-Replace lawn with drought tolerant shrubs, perennials and ground cover. - When to Plant Lawn The best time to plant grass is in the early spring or the early fall.
-The temperatures promote growth and the watering requirements are significantly less. - Grass Selection Select a native, drought-resistant, or low-water-use turf grass such as fescue grasses.
-Many varieties are available for your use that includes blends of drought tolerant varieties. - Plant Trees Trees help maintain moisture for nearby plants. - Odd/Even Policy KCWA's year round odd/even watering policy is in place to help promote conservation and even out the peak demands placed on the available water supplies.
+- Plant Less Lawn Reduce traditional grass lawns where possible.
+Grass requires more water than other ground covers.
+Replace your lawn with drought-tolerant shrubs or perennials. - When to Plant Lawn The best time to plant grass is in the early spring or the early fall.
+The temperatures promote growth and the watering requirements are significantly less. - Grass Selection Select a native, drought-resistant or low-water-use turf grass such as fescue grass.
+Many varieties are available for your use that includes blends of drought-tolerant varieties. - Plant Trees Trees help maintain moisture for nearby plants. - Odd/Even Policy KCWA's year-round odd/even watering policy is in place to help promote conservation and even out the peak demands placed on the available water supplies.
 This policy does not mean that you are obligated to water your lawn every other day.
-Watering every other day when soil conditions do not require it can encourage shallow roots, disease and can weaken plants.
+Watering every other day when soil conditions do not require it can encourage shallow roots and disease. - Water grass only when needed Your lawn needs only one inch of water a week to remain actively growing and healthy.
+Use a rain gauge to measure weekly rainfall, and apply only the amount of water needed.
+Depending on the weather and type of grass, your lawn may go naturally dormant turning brown or hay-like in color no matter how much you water.
+A good rule is to water approximately once every four to five days and use the rain gauge. - Best time to water Early morning is best.
+Less water is lost to evaporation and you will reduce fungus problems with your lawn. - Maintain your lawn properly Maintain your lawn at three to four inches in length during the summer heat.
+During a serious, prolonged drought, consider allowing lawns to go naturally dormant; watering can actually stress the grass more by forcing it to grow under such adverse conditions.

-- Water grass only when needed Your lawn needs only one inch of water a week to remain actively growing and healthy.
-Use a rain gauge to measure weekly rainfall and apply only the amount of extra water needed.
-Depending on the weather and type of grass, your lawn may go naturally dormant turning brown or hay like in color no matter how much you water.
-A good rule of thumb is to water approximately once every four to five days and use the rain gauge. - Best time to water Early morning is best.
-Less water is lost to evaporation and you will also reduce fungus problems with your lawn. - Maintain your lawn properly Maintain your lawn at three to four inches in length during the summer heat.
-During a serious, prolonged drought consider allowing lawns to go naturally dormant, because watering can actually stress the grass more by forcing it to grow under such adverse conditions. - Limit Fertilizer Use Fertilizer increases the plant's thirst for water.
-Avoid use of fertilizers in the summer. - Natural Runoff Install cisterns or rain barrels to collect water from downspouts which can later be used for watering plants and flowers or depress your lawn 1" or 2" to capture and hold runoff from your downspouts. - Soil Preparation Preparing your soil properly is perhaps the most important aspect of a water conservative landscape.
+- Limit Fertilizer Use Fertilizer increases the plants' thirst for water.
+Avoid use of fertilizers in the summer. - Natural Runoff Install cisterns or rain barrels to collect water from downspouts.
+This can later be used for watering plants and flowers or depress your lawn 1" or 2" to capture and hold runoff from your downspouts. - Soil Preparation Preparing your soil properly is perhaps the most important aspect of a water-conservative landscape.
 Deep cultivation with lots of organic matter such as compost, leaf mold and peat moss will enrich the soil naturally and hold large quantities of water for proper growth of the root system and plants. - Using Mulch Use of mulch around plantings helps to reduce evaporation and maintain moisture, limit heat stress and discourage weed growth.